Emma Meyer

-Emma Eleonore Meyer (20 August 1859, Flensborg - 8 October 1921, Frederiksberg) was a Danish painter; primarily of landscapes.
+Emma Eleonore Meyer (20 August 1859, Flensburg — 8 October 1921, Frederiksberg) was a Danish painter best known for her depictions of Jutlandic landscapes.
+She also produced portraits and flower paintings.

-Life and work
+Her sister, Jenny Sophie Meyer, was also a renowned artists, who worked as a porcelain painter at the Royal Porcelain Factory.
+She likely inspired one of Meyer's most recognizable paintings, which depicted women working at the factory.

+Biography

-She was born to Fritz Meyer, a tax assessor, and his wife, Marie Frederikke née Dalberg.
+Emma Eleonore Meyer was born 20 August 1859 in Flensburg, then within the Duchy of Schleswig.
+Her father, Fritz Meyer, was a lawyer.
+Her mother was named Marie Frederikke Dalberg.
 She began studying art at the drawing and painting school for women, operated by Emilie Mundt and Marie Luplau.
 Later, she became a student of Harald Foss and Peder Severin Krøyer.

-Most of her landscape motifs are taken from the area around Silkeborg.
-She also painted flowers and portraits.
-Her painting of women working at the Royal Porcelain Factory was displayed at the Charlottenborg exhibition of 1895, and purchased by the art association.
-From 1885 until her death, she held numerous showings at the Kunsthal Charlottenborg.
+Much like Foss and his teacher Vilhelm Kyhn, Meyer gravitated towards landscape painting and drew mostly on motifs from the area around Silkeborg.

+Beginning in 1885, she held numerous showings at the Kunsthal Charlottenborg.
 Her painting of women working at the Royal Porcelain Factory was displayed there in 1895, and purchased by the art association.
-That same year, she participated in the Women's Exhibition, in Copenhagen.
+That same year, she participated in the Women's Exhibition in Copenhagen.
 Shortly after, she was awarded a scholarship from the Royal Danish Academy of Fine Arts.
 She made several short trips abroad and, in 1901, received an incentive award from the Frederik Sødring Endowment.
 In 1916, she was given a lifetime grant from the Louise Ravn-hansen Fund.

-Many of her works may be seen at the Vejle Kunstmuseum.
+Meyer died on 8 October 1921 in Frederiksberg and was buried at Solbjerg Park Cemetery.
+Like many female artists of her era, Meyer never married.